 The Trail Care Crew program has inspired great volunteer trail work across the U.S. and abroad -- a big help to government agencies and land managers who have limited funding for trail construction and upkeep.
 As a direct result, there are now thousands of new and improved trails in all 50 states, Canada, Mexico and several European countries.

-Each crew visit is anchored around IMBA's highly-respected, one-day Trail Building School, during which the crews teach sustainable trail building, which means building lasting trails that require minimal maintenance.
+With our traveling crew, visits can feature IMBA's highly-respected, one-day Trail Building School, during which the crew teaches sustainable trail building, which means building lasting trails that require minimal maintenance.
 This helps reduce trail damage, protects the environment and enhances visitor enjoyment.

-Additional presentations have been added over the years to target land managers, improve club organization, educate city officials and train grassroots mountain biking advocates.
+All of the Trail Care Crew members can offer presentations to assist land managers, improve club organization, educate city officials and train grassroots mountain biking advocates.
 Learn more about the Trail Care Crew education programs here!